 Mahatma Gandhi once said, You must be the change you wish to see in the world.
 Let your every moment be an example of what you teach and counsel.
 Let your every action be a reflection of your beliefs and let your every word be reflective of your own thoughts.

 For those of you just starting this new voyage, remember that the commitment for change has no days off, does not allow for excuses and does not allow for pardons.
 Excellence is an art won by training and good habits.
 We are what we repeatedly do.

-Whether your training has helped you lost weight, overcome some bad habits, develop confidence, discipline, focus, physical strength, increased flexibility or improved balance, you have and will continue to change for the better.
+Whether your training has helped you lose weight, overcome some bad habits, develop confidence, discipline, focus, physical strength, increased flexibility or improved balance, you have and will continue to change for the better.
 Some of us have achieved our brown belts in karate, our blue belts in Brazilian Jiu-Jitsu, our Level II Muay Thai prajiet, completed our first ring fight or even won a championship title.
 Through it all, we continue to share good times, disappointments, sometimes injuries, but always progress.

 Many years later Zen has grown into a family of lifelong friends.
 It has become that wonderful world that inspires people to new heights.
 Zen has become a place where dreams can and do happen.
 Thank you for letting Zen help bridge the gap between your dreams and achieving personal greatness.

 David Dash - Founder and Owner

 David Dash, founder of Zen Mixed Martial Arts.